-From 9 July 2012 the Immigration Rules for applicants who wish to obtain the proposed civil partners visa changed and new rules apply to any further immigration applications made on or after 9 July 2012.
-A person applying for an entry clearance application as a Proposed Civil Partner can do it by submitting their application to the British Diplomatic Post Overseas (British Embassy/High Commission) in order to register a Civil Partnership in the UK with a person who is present and settled in the UK.
+From 9 July 2012 the Immigration Rules for applicants who wish to obtain the proposed civil partner visa changed.
+So, new rules now apply to any further immigration applications made on or after 9 July 2012.
+A person asking for an entry clearance application as a Proposed Civil Partner still can do it.
+However, they have to submit their request to the British Diplomatic Post Overseas (British Embassy/High Commission).
+It is to register a Civil Partnership in the UK with a person present and settled in the UK.

-The applicant will have to meet the requirements of the Appendix FM of the Immigration Rules to qualify for a proposed civil partner visa.
+The applicant will have to meet the requirements of Appendix FM of the Immigration Rules to qualify for a proposed civil partner visa.

-The immigration lawyers at LawPark are experts in dealing with application for a proposed civil partner visa.
-If you need legal help from immigration lawyers in London to prepare and submit your application for a proposed civil partner visa and we are here to provide you friendly, reliable, efficient and professional immigration service.
+The immigration lawyers at LawPark are experts in dealing with the application for a proposed civil partner visa.
+You may need legal help from immigration lawyers in London to prepare and submit your request for a visa.
+So, we are here to provide you with friendly, reliable, efficient and professional immigration service.

-In the event that our team of professionals works with you and your application for a proposed civil partner visa, you can expect to enjoy the following services:
+If our team of professionals works with you and your application for a proposed civil partner visa, you can expect to enjoy the following services:

 - Our immigration specialists will provide you with detailed instructions in regards to immigration regulations as well as the specific procedures required by the Home Office and the UKBA that are relevant to your case.